Optimal two-qubit gates in recurrence protocols of entanglement purification: Results

 \section{Results}

 In this section it is demonstrated how our proposed method can find optimal purification schemes.
-Our first case is the continuation of {\it Example 1.} in Sec. \ref{Method}.
+Our first case is the continuation of {\it Example II.1.} in Sec.~\ref{Method}.
 We have seen so far that the CNOT gate in $N=1$ purification round can reduce the average cost function $\bar{f}$ approximately by $0.05$.
-The simulation results with the input state in Eq.~\eqref{eq:example1} show that the optimal $SU(4)$ gate for $N=1$ has a similar improvement on $\bar{f}$ as the CNOT gate, see Fig.~\ref{fig:TWerner}.
-The optimal gates found for $N=2$ and $3$ can further reduce $\bar{f}$, however, it is easy to check that the CNOT gate is not optimal anymore for these rounds of iterations.
-In Fig.~\ref{fig:TWerner} it is also shown that a higher number of iterations result in more concave shapes of the corresponding concurrences.
+The simulation results with the input state in Eq.~\eqref{eq:example1} show that the optimal $SU(4)$ gate for $N=1$ has a similar improvement on $\bar{f}$ as the CNOT gate (see Fig.~\ref{fig:TWerner}).
+The optimal gates found for $N=2$ and $3$ can further reduce $\bar{f}$; however, it is easy to check that the CNOT gate alone is not optimal anymore for these rounds of iterations.
+In Fig.~\ref{fig:TWerner} it is also shown that a higher number of iterations results in more concave shapes of the corresponding concurrences.
 It is worth noting that the success probability of the second iteration is lower than the success probability of the first iteration.
-The overall success probability of $3$ iterations, shown also in Fig.~\ref{fig:TWerner}, is defined as: in the first iteration $4$ qubit pairs, in the second iteration $2$ qubit pairs, and in the third iteration the final qubit pair are successfully purified.
+The overall success probability of three iterations, displayed also in Fig.~\ref{fig:TWerner}, is defined as follows: In the first iteration four qubit pairs, in the second iteration two qubit pairs, and in the third iteration the final qubit pair are successfully purified.
 These results show that states close to maximally entangled states can be produced already in the third iteration, but the overall success probability of the procedure is getting smaller with the number of iterations.
 The only fixed point is $\mathcal{C}=1$.
-Thus our method seems to provide the same results to the one found in \cite{Bennett}, which is based completely on the CNOT gate.
+Thus our method seems to provide the same success probabilities as the ones found in \cite{Bennett1}.
 As a result, we have investigated the circumstances where the CNOT gate is also optimal.
 It turns out that the local unitary transformation introduced by \cite{Deutsch} and given by

 where